cross-seed/cross-seed.org/docs/basics/options.md

 :::note

 There is a minimum cadence of `10 minutes`.
-I recommend keeping it at a relatively low number (10-30 mins) because if an indexer has a high frequency of new uploads, keeping the number low will make sure `cross-seed` gets a chance to see each new upload.
+We recommend keeping it at a relatively low number (10-30 mins) because if an indexer has a high frequency of new uploads, keeping the number low will make sure `cross-seed` gets a chance to see each new upload.